recipedude/Schooling/Free to Learn.md

 Age mixing is the key, instinct to play is mixed age - provides the opportunity to be boosted up to the younger child and the opportunity to cultivate leadership in the older children

+Fosters thinking about not just self but of the community- creates a sense of responsibility to the community